From Filters to VLMs: Benchmarking Defogging Methods through Object Detection and Segmentation Performance: Methodology

-The other option is to preserve the $2{:}1$ aspect ratio, generate a smaller image, resize (up-sample) it back to $2048{\times}1024$, and then rely on \textit{\textbf{qualitative evaluations}} that assess how clear and realistic the defogged image appears without requiring exact pixel-level alignment.
-To avoid splitting artifacts and overcome the sensitivity of YOLO-style pipelines to small coordinate shifts, we adopt qualitative scoring as a complementary measure to the standard mAP score.
-This captures the intended effects of defogging-such as sharper edges, stronger contrast, and more realistic colors-when detector scores are not reliable by resolution limitations.
+Both Foggy Cityscapes ($2048{\times}1024$) and ACDC ($1920{\times}1080$) feature high-resolution imagery that exceeds the native input dimensions of many generative editing models.
+Bridging this resolution gap presents a distinct challenge for evaluation.
+Partitioning images into smaller patch preserves pixel density but often introduces pixel shifts upon recombination, degrading global image coherence.
+Conversely, downsampling and subsequent up-sampling preserves global structure but introduces interpolation artifacts and coordinate shifts.
+Since standard object detectors rely on precise pixel-level alignment with fixed ground-truth bounding boxes, these spatial perturbations can artificially penalize mAP scores even when visual clarity is significantly improved.
+Consequently, to robustly assess restoration performance without the bias of alignment errors, we adopt a qualitative scoring rubric as a critical complement to quantitative metrics.
+This approach allows us to decouple perceptual improvements —such as enhanced edge clarity and contrast— from the geometric sensitivities of the detection pipeline.

-\textbf{Qualitative Scoring with VLMs} A Vision-Language Model is employed as a judge to assess the perceptual quality of defogged outputs.
-Each evaluation is structured as a triplet consisting of the candidate defogged image, the corresponding ground-truth clear image, and the original foggy input.

-\textbf{Rubric Generation} The evaluation rubric was adapted from prior VLM-based assessment studies \cite{lee2024prometheusvision}.
-The VLM is prompted with six axes:
+To assess the perceptual quality of defogged outputs, we employ VLM-based and human-based judges.
+Each assessment instance is structured as a triplet consisting of the candidate defogged image, the corresponding ground-truth clear image, and the original foggy input.
+The evaluation rubric is adapted from prior VLM-based assessment studies~\cite{lee2024prometheusvision} and tailored to the specific challenges of adverse weather conditions.
+The model is prompted to score performance on a 0-5 scale across three distinct axes: